jackdawjackdaw/blackjack/README.md

 C.Coleman-Smith (chris.colemansmith@gmail.com)

-A game of cards
+A simple implementation of a popular card game, aims to help you learn to count cards.

 ## Requires:

 * CMAKE [1]
 * A C compiler
-* libGSL
+* GSL [2]
-* libCheck - for unit tests
+* Check [3] - for unit tests

-## Building & Installing
+## Building, Installing and Testing

 This project uses CMAKE to generate Makefiles and run tests, it is canonical to do out of place builds using cmake.
 An "out of place" builds puts all the temporary files and compiler junk into a directory that is outside the source tree.